-Clinicians, trainers, and coaches currently possess woefully inadequate tools to satisfactorily address widely recognized problems relating to the concussion crisis.
+Clinicians, athletic trainers, and coaches currently possess woefully inadequate tools to satisfactorily address widely recognized problems relating to the concussion crisis.

 Present test methods, including neurocognitive tests, balance tests, and the like, simply fail to address the reality that concussed athletes suffer symptoms from disruptions in multiple systems, resulting in diminished overall physical performance.
 Increased physical activity typically aggravates these symptoms.